Why Do Recruitment Managers Insist On Using Non-Recruitment Trainers?

 How about the benefits for individual staff members?

-Staff can benefit from training in the following ways:
+Staff can benefit from a recruitment trainer in the following ways:

 - Increasing confidence – staff members who are trained in and understand how each and every aspect of their roles works will naturally feel more confident in their abilities and skills